semgrep/bento/README.md

 Please [open an issue](https://github.com/returntocorp/bento/issues/new?template=feature_request.md) if you need help setting up Bento with another CI provider.
 If you set up Bento with your provider of choice, we’d appreciate a PR to add instructions here!

 ### Running Bento as a Git Hook
 Bento can automatically analyze your staged files when `git commit` is run.
-Configured as a Git hook, Bento ensures every commit to your project is vetted and that no new issues have been introduced to the codebase.
+Configured as a Git pre-commit hook, Bento ensures every commit to your project is vetted and that no new issues have been introduced to the codebase.

-To install Bento as Git hook:
+To install Bento as a a Git hook:

 ```bash
 $ bento install-hook